edthorman/mirantis/docs/getting-started.md

 * curl, [Postman](https://www.postman.com/) and/or [client libraries](https://kubernetes.io/docs/reference/using-api/client-libraries/) for accessing the Kubernetes REST API
 * [Docker](https://docs.docker.com/get-docker/) and related tools, for using the 'docker swarm' CLI, and for containerizing workloads and accessing local and remote registries

-This machine can reside in different contexts and connect with hosts several different ways, depending on the infrastructure and services at your disposal.
+This machine can reside in different contexts from the hosts and connect with them several different ways, depending on the infrastructure and services at your disposal.

-Your deployer machine must be able to communicate with your hosts on their IP addresses, using several ports.
+Your deployer machine must be able to communicate with your hosts on their IP addresses using several ports.
 Depending on your infrastructure and security requirements, this can be relatively simple to achieve for evaluation clusters.
 See [Networking Considerations](#networking-considerations), below.

 ### Plan and configure your hosts